-The table providing a breakdown of mortgage notes and bonds by residual maturity, included in Chapter 20, Note 4 to the 2018 annual financial statements on page 110, illustrates this perfect matching.
+The table providing a breakdown of mortgage notes and bonds by residual maturity, included in Chapter 20, note 4 to the annual financial statements on page 103, illustrates the perfect maturity matching of the securities.

-CRH, in its capacity as a credit institution, is subject to the LCR reporting requirements visà-vis the European Central Bank.
+CRH, in its capacity as a credit institution, is subject to the LCR reporting requirements vis-à-vis the European Central Bank.